Academic Probation

 If you don't see or find your module, please contact the Academic Standards team at nvc-ast@alamo.edu.
 If you are not currently enrolled in classes, but previously on Probation the last term you attended, you will be placed on the module on the term that you are returning.

-If you are a student who was placed on Academic Probation upon completion of the spring 22/ summer 22 semester(s) and are enrolled for the fall 2022 semester, this is what you need to know:
+If you are a student who was placed on Academic Probation upon completion of the Summer or Fall 2024 semester(s) and are enrolled for the spring 2025 semester, this is what you need to know:

-• Students who were enrolled as of September 6th (census date) were enrolled in the Back on Track Canvas course Friday, September 9th.
+- Students who were enrolled as of February 5th (census date) will be enrolled in the Back on Track Canvas course by Friday, February 14th.

-• An invitation was sent to you via ACES- you are required to accept the invitation to get access to the course.
+- An invitation will be sent to you via ACES- you are required to accept the invitation to get access to the course.
 Please do not decline the invitation, as it will affect your enrollment eligibility for the next semester

-• The course requires you to complete all parts/ modules in order to be considered complete.
-This includes submitting an Action Plan that you completed during your required advising session.
+- The course requires you to complete all parts/ modules to be considered complete.

-• The due date for completion is October 31st however, it is best that you complete the course within the first 8 weeks of the semester to help you be successful in your courses
+- The due date for completion is March 22nd, however it is best that you complete the course within the first 8 weeks of the semester to help you be successful in your courses

-• Upon completion of the course your registration hold will be waived until December 2nd -after December 2nd, you must wait until final grades have been submitted and academic standing has been determined before you can have your hold waived
+- Upon completion of the course, your registration hold will be waived until May 2nd -after that, you must wait until final grades have been submitted and academic standing has been determined before you can have your hold waived

-• Your enrollment eligibility will be assessed upon completion of the fall semester.
+- Your enrollment eligibility will be assessed upon completion of the spring semester.
 If you are enrolled but did not meet the minimum semester GPA of 2.0, then you will be dropped from all enrolled courses and possibly placed on Academic Dismissal.
+Completing the petition process after the 16-week sit out period will be required.